espocrm/documentation/docs/development/view.md

 * *model* – a model;
 * *collection* – a collection.

-If you won't pass the *selector* option, a selector `[data-view="{viewKey}"]` will be used.
 It's important that every view have their actual selector so that the application knows how to access them (for re-rendering).

-### setup

-Called internally on initialization.
-Put initialization logic here.
-Options passed by the parent view are available in `this.options`.

-### afterRender

-Called internally after render.
-Put manipulation with DOM here.

-### onRemove

-Called intenally on view removal.
-Reasonable for unsubscribing.

 ### clearView